bisteinoff/db-features/readme.txt

 The block of features helps to demonstrate your potential clients the reasons why to buy your products or order your services.

 == Changelog ==

+= 1.2 =
+* Shortcode
+* CSS styles for the block of features
+* New options: Number of columns for the block of features on desktop, tablet, and mobile
+* Preview of the block of features

 = 1.1.2 =
 * The Delete button for the images of the features